Joan Robinson

-Biography
+Early life and education

 Before leaving to fight in the Second Boer War, Joan's father, Frederick Maurice, married Margaret Helen Marsh, the daughter of Frederick Howard Marsh, and the sister of Edward Marsh, at St George's, Hanover Square.
-Joan Maurice was born in 1903, a year after her father's return from Africa.
+Joan Violet Maurice was born in Camberley, Surrey, in 1903, a year after her father's return from Africa.
+She was the third of five siblings.